 - Here are 10 things you never knew you could wash in a dishwasher

-- Check out how to clean a toaster in less than 5 minutes
+- Check out how to load a dishwasher the right way

 What happens when you put knives in the dishwasher?